ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 ## Scene 74: INT.
 MAC'S HOUSE - NIGHT

-\_Dallas and Mac go into overdrive mode - preparing the house.
-They board up the windows and the stakes.
+_Dallas and Mac go into overdrive mode - preparing the house.
+They board up the windows and and cover all necessary areas.

+Dominic prepares some mashed potatoes and stew for the whole family.

+Makayla in Mac's room getting impatient - but Asher is admiring all of Mac's collectiables and what not.

 **TV REPORTER (V.O.)**